Internships & Employment

 Employment

 Engineering drives our national economy and maintains our competitive edge.
 50-80% of job growth in the U.S. is dependent on scientists and engineers, but we don’t produce enough engineering graduates to meet workforce needs.
-Not surprisingly, the unemployment rate for engineers is just 2% and overall employment growth for engineers will increase by 11% by 2018.
+Not surprisingly, the unemployment rate for engineers is just 2% and overall employment growth for engineers will increase by 5-10% by 2030.
 This means that most engineering graduates have a variety of employment options available to them upon graduation.

 More than half of engineers work outside of traditional engineering jobs, in fields such as medicine, law, finance, and consulting.
 Students with solid academic records who have held one or more summer internships and been active in student professional organizations usually receive the most job offers and the highest salaries upon graduation.